joinpursuit/AC_4_Web/units/html/lessons/events/event_update.md

   document.addEventListener()
  </details>

-3. Let's pass in our two arguments to our addEventListern.
+3. Let's pass in our two arguments to our addEventListener.
 The first argument will be the event that we will listen for, "DOMContentLoaded".
 The second argument will be an anonymous callback function that will use querySelectorAll to grab all the elements will the class 'heading'.

-4. Add a deebugger after you've grabbed all your 'heading's and make sure that your event is working correctly and being triggered after all our content has loaded.
+4. Add a debugger after you've grabbed all your 'heading's and make sure that your event is working correctly and being triggered after all our content has loaded.

 <details>
   <summary>